 top of page

-Positive Energy Circulation Theory: A Conceptual Framework for Sustainable Educational Motivation
+Positive Energy Circulation Theory: A Framework for Sustainable Motivation

 Sustainable motivation and engagement are central challenges in modern educational and organizational environments.
 Despite extensive research on individual motivation and group dynamics, a comprehensive framework for understanding how positive energy circulates and amplifies across individuals and groups remains underdeveloped.
 This paper proposes the Positive Energy Circulation Theory (PECT), highlighting the processes through which positive energy is transmitted, received, and reinforced within social systems.